support@meisterdrucke.com · 0043 4257 29415

 Rococo

 Hugues Capet (941-996) re-established the canonical elections: the king of the Franks allowed the monks to elect their abbots by placing on an altar a crosier and a mitre.
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) by Jean Michel the Younger Moreau.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 colour · colours · color · engraving · feudal · clergy · engraving · french · administration · religious order · king · capetian · france · hugues i capet (v.
 941-996) · 10 10th 10th x 10th century · franc (people) · middle age · medium · bianchetticor · Private Collection / Bridgeman Images